Zhu-1998/cellcycle/README.md

 ![image](https://github.com/Zhu-1998/cellcycle/blob/main/Graphical-abstract.jpg)
 ## 1. Downloading and processing the cell cycle scRNA-seq data
 The scRNA-seq raw data of U2OS-FUCCI cell cycle from the paper by [Mahdessian et al](https://doi.org/10.1038/s41586-021-03232-9), which are available at GEO with accession GSE146773.
-Then, we could follow the snakemake pipeline at https://github.com/CellProfiling/FucciSingleCellSeqPipeline to perform scRNA-Seq data preparation and general analysis including filter, dimensionality reduction and clustering analysis.
+Then, we could follow the [snakemake pipeline](https://github.com/CellProfiling/FucciSingleCellSeqPipeline) to perform scRNA-Seq data preparation and general analysis including filter, dimensionality reduction and clustering analysis.
 The processed data of U2OS-FUCCI cell cycle is in `cell_cycle.h5ad`.

 The scEU-seq data of RPE1-FUCCI cell cycle can be extracted using [dynamo](https://github.com/aristoteleo/dynamo-release)’s CLI: `dyn.sample_data.scEU_seq_rpe1()` or from the paper by [Battich et al](https://doi.org/10.1126/science.aax3072), which are available at GEO with accession number GSE128365.